waltermag/kamailio-sbc/README.md

 **Development Status**

-This project is under development and might have bugs.
-We expect to fix them in future iterations.
+This project is under development and might have errors which will be fixed in future iterations.

 **Additional Notes**